anastasis-mor/Anomaly-Detector-Display/README.md

 You can test it with fail log-in in the Test Client.
 Connect in the Anomaly-Detector with username: post@post.com password: 123

+Note: need some updates to ingest the logs on render platform.

 ## 💻 Technology Stack